Successful firms view their boards of directors as competitive weapons.

 Highly effective private company boards focus their time on key issues.
 Using a sports analogy, boards have playbooks for both offense and defense.

-Offensive plays include developing effective strategy and managing capital.
-Defensive plays include succession planning and risk management.
+Offensive plays include developing effective strategy, succession planning and managing capital.
+Defensive plays include oversight and risk management.

 Public boards have these same priorities, in addition to broader responsibilities set by their regulators.